AndreasChristensen89/resto-booking-system/README.md

 8. If Admin accepts the booking will turn green and give a confirmed message as well as an email. if Admin declines the booking will turn red and send a different email It's possible for Admin to change a declined to an accepted and vice versa.
 After action the booking will disappear from the pending page.

-TABLE SORT LOGIC -

-ANY TABLE:
+## Table sorting methods
-Admin can change sorting method or turn it off completely in the BookingDetails model
+In the BookingDetails model Admin can change sorting method or turn it off completely.
+There are three choices:
+* Off
+* Tables from same zone
+* Any Tables

+### Same zone tables
+1.

+### Any tables

 1. Firstly, the function seeks to bring an exact match with table-size/number of people.
     - If there are no exact matches it will look for table-size minus one
     - This is done to keep groups at the same table, and also to preserve other tables (smaller tables are valuable for dates/small families)